Approved by the Board of Trustees 10/04/2016

 - Users must accept responsibility for determining the suitability of content for themselves and their children.

-- Teens ages 12 to 17 may use filtered Internet access in the Teen Room.
-Teens must have signed permission from a parent or legal guardian to use less restrictive Internet access in other areas of the library.
+- Teens ages 12 to 17 may use computers in the Teen Room.
 Children ages 11 and under may use filtered Internet access in the Children’s Room.